smartcontractkit/documentation/docs/chainlink-keepers/cron-contracts.md

 > The Keepers Job Scheduler is currently in Beta.

 # Overview
-In this tutorial you will use the Chainlink Keepers Job Scheduler to set up a time schedule to automatically execute smart contract functions.
+In this tutorial you will use the Chainlink Keepers Job Scheduler to automatically execute smart contract functions on a specific time schedule.

 **Table of Contents**